neam/php-app-config/README.md

 ## How it works

-Configuration directives are expected to be available through environment variables, either by the system, web server, php-fpm or by hackishly populating $_ENV during a bootstrapping phase (see the `local` example config file for the latter).
+Configuration directives are looked for in the following places:
+ * $_ENV (which can be populated during a bootstrapping phase as in the `local` example config file)
+ * php-fpm environment variables (set in php-fpm configuration files and available through getenv())
+ * apache sub-process environment variables (set in Apache 2.x vhost config and available through apache_getenv())

 The `include.php` file will load a file (defaulting to `project-root/config/local/include.php`) that defines what application-specific configuration directives to expect.